drugis/addis-core/docs/design/index.md

 The TrialVerse component is responsible for all data that is specific to a single randomized controlled trial.
 Typically these data conform to a relatively well known data model that corresponds closely to the one developed for ADDIS 1.
-The constrained domain for this component allows us to develop a user-friendly data entry interface where expertise in knowledge representation will not be required.
+The constrained domain for this component allows us to develop a user-friendly data entry interface where expertise in knowledge representation will not be required (F4.1-2).
-TrialVerse will integrate ConceptMapper to provide the "Mappings" feature (F-TODO), where more fine-grained descriptions of e.g. interventions and outcomes can be provided.
+TrialVerse will integrate ConceptMapper to provide the "Mappings" feature (F4.5-6), where more fine-grained descriptions of e.g. interventions and outcomes can be provided.

 ##### ConceptMapper #####

 ConceptMapper is a repository for higher level concepts and their interrelationships.
-It should allow access to existing vocabularies and ontologies (provided that an appropriate license can be obtained) as well as allow users to create their own concepts and mappings.
+It should allow access to existing vocabularies and ontologies (provided that an appropriate license can be obtained) as well as allow users to create their own concepts and mappings (F4.5-6).
 It is responsible for handling the less well defined structures in clinical trials, such as the semantics of interventions and outcomes.
 This is a complex domain, and for users with knowledge representation expertise there will be a low level interface that enables direct access to the underlying representation.
-In addition to this, we will enable less experienced users to define the most common types through predefined templates (F-TODO).
+In addition to this, we will enable less experienced users to define the most common types through predefined templates.
 That this component is separate from TrialVerse is key to our strategy for integrating other sources of data besides RCTs in the future (Section 2).

 ConceptMapper is also responsible for providing functionality for the matching of intervention and outcome concepts to the ADDIS 2 analysis components, as well as the user interface components for defining matching rules.

 #### Versioning and Provenance ####

-It is important to keep an accurate audit trail and a user accessible log of changes made to any record in TrialVerse and ConceptMapper.
+It is important to keep an accurate audit trail and a user accessible log of changes made to any record in TrialVerse and ConceptMapper (F2.*).
 To this end, we will implement the [event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) design pattern on top of RDF named graphs.
 In event sourcing, a record of every change made to the database (event) is kept, and the state at any past point in time can be reconstructed from that event log.
 In simple terms, this is achieved as follows: